-My practice focuses on design as a process; realising ideas and giving
+on design as a process; the act of forming ideas and giving them form.

 Bombardier Business Aircraft